 Create city pages if you’re a service area business

 If you’re a service area business with one location, you will want to rank for the cities you serve.
-You can’t get a Google My Business listing in a city you don’t have an address in, but you can create city pages to help you rank for those areas.
+You can’t get a Google Business Profile in a city you don’t have an address in, but you can create city pages to help you rank for those areas.

 A few rules to follow when creating your city pages: